Astro-Sean/autophot/README.md

 ## Introduction

-AutoPhOT is a novel, automated pipeline designed for rapid, publication-quality photometry of transients.The pipeline is built from the ground up using Python 3, with no dependencies on legacy software.
+[AutoPhOT](https://arxiv.org/abs/2201.02635) is a novel, automated pipeline designed for rapid, publication-quality photometry of transients.The pipeline is built from the ground up using Python 3, with no dependencies on legacy software.
+Some features of the code include

-You can find the AutoPhOT paper [here](https://arxiv.org/abs/2201.02635).
-Feedback is welcome.
-Email [me](mailto:sean.brennan@astro.su.se?subject=AutoPhOT)

-## Features

 - Automatic aperture and Point Spread Function (PSF) photometry (using ePSF modeling from Photutils)
 - Template subtraction using HotPants, ZOGY, or SFFT
 - Limiting magnitude measurement
 - Integrated with SDSS, PanSTARRS, 2MASS, Skymapper, APASS, or REFCAT2 catalogs
-- 'One-click' operations
+- 'One-click' operation

 ## Installation